 - Be patient: it may take a while to find a medicine regimen that works for you.
 Your adjustment process will have its highs and its lows, but your health professionals are there to help guide you if you have problems.

 Questions to ask about your diabetes medicines

-Taking your diabetes medicines properly is an important part of your diabetes care.
-It is important to understand what your medicines are for and how to take them.
+Understanding what your medicines are for and how to take them will help ensure you get the most benefit from them.
 Here are some questions that you might ask your doctor, pharmacist or nurse: